dmbarbour/glas/docs/GlasApps.md

 A distributed transaction doesn't have a location, but it must start somewhere.
 With runtime reflection, we can take a peek.

-* `sys.refl.txn.node() : NodeRef` - return a reference to the node where the current transaction started.
+* `sys.refl.tn.node() : NodeRef` - return a reference to the node where the current transaction started.
 NodeRef is a runtime-scoped type.
 * `sys.refl.node.name(NodeRef) : Name` - stable name for a node, name is a short text.

 Observing node allows for an application to vary its behavior based on where a transaction runs, e.g. to select different vars for storage.